 Distribution and Natural History.
-Ansonia lumut is currently found in upland forests at Gunung Tebu (at XXX m elevation) and Gunung Lawit (at 790–1280 m elevation; Dring 1979) in the north-eastern state of Terengganu (Fig 4).
-During the day, specimens were found in small rock cracks within a slow moving stream.
-The stream was approximately 5 m wide under a closed-canopy forest and consisted of dark-colored granite rock covered with algae and moss.
-At night, toads were found on rocks and small, overhanging vegetation within and along the banks of the stream away from strong torrent zones.
+Ansonia lumut occurs in hill dipterocarp forest on Gunung Tebu (at 610 m elevation) and Gunung Lawit (at 790–1280 m elevation; Dring 1979) in the north-eastern state of Terengganu (Fig 4).
+During the day, specimens were found in small rock cracks along a slow moving stream.
+The stream was approximately 5 m wide under a semi-closed canopy forest and consisted of dark-colored granite rock covered with algae and moss (Fig. 5).
+At night, toads were found on rocks and small, overhanging vegetation within the stream and along its banks away from strong torrent zones.

 Etymology.
 The specific epithet “lumut” is derived from the Malay word for moss, in reference to the new species’ color pattern which gives it a mossy appearance.